akennel/gatsby-blog/src/pages/migrating-lists-from-2010/index.md

 We're migrating the InfoPath forms to PowerApps, and the list data we're migrating by dumping to CSV and uploading.
 The only missing link has been those lists that contain file attachments.
 To handle that, I created a simple console app that uses CSOM and PnP.
 If you've never tried it, the CSOM library will connect to a 2010 server, and (almost) everything works!

 One thing that doesn't work on 2010 is the AttachmentFiles property on List Items.
-But not to worry, there's a work-around that isn't too bad.
+Boo!
+That's the whole point of this script!
+Not to worry, there's a work-around that isn't too bad.
 You can access a list items attachments using the Folder class passing the item.Id:

 ```c